sugyan/atrium/atrium-api/README.md

 ## Usage

-You can use any HTTP client that implements `atrium_api::xrpc::HttpClient` to make use of the XRPC requests.
-Below is the simplest example using `reqwest`.
+You can use any HTTP client that implements `xrpc::HttpClient` to make use of the XRPC requests.
+Below is the simplest example using [`reqwest`](https://crates.io/crates/reqwest).

 ```rust,ignore
 #[derive(Default)]